-5. Troubleshooting
+5. Troubleshooting and Service Procedures

-The following section provides troubleshooting and service information to help diagnose conditions and repair the Tool Changer or control/signal module.
+The following section provides troubleshooting information to help diagnose conditions with the Tool Changer and service procedures to help resolve these conditions.

-WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from the circuits in accordance with the customer's safety practices and policies.
+WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
 Injury or equipment damage can occur with the Tool not placed and energized circuits on.
 Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.

-5.1 Troubleshooting Procedures
+5.1 Troubleshooting

-The troubleshooting table is provided to assist in the diagnosing issues that may cause the Tool Changer not to function properly.
+The troubleshooting table is provided to assist in diagnosing issues that may cause the Tool Changer not to function properly.